Vox (political party): MENA versus Grandma poster

 During the elections to the Assembly of Madrid of 2021 held on 4 May, Vox used a very controversial poster in which the faces of a young masked man and an old woman appeared, with the sign between the two saying: "A mena [unaccompanied foreign minor] 4700 euros per month.
 Your grandmother 426 euros of pension / month".
 These numbers were debunked by the Department of Social Policies, Families, Equality and Birth of the Community of Madrid.
 The poster was denounced in court for inciting hatred towards this group, but the court and the appeal ruling did not consider it a crime.

 Legal proceedings

 In March 2025, the Anti-Corruption Prosecutor's Office began an investigation regarding Vox's financing, following a complaint lodged in December by the PSOE.
 The investigation concerns alleged illegal donations of 4.6 million euros from Hungary.
-The complaint is based on a report by the Court of Auditors, which found 1.8 million unjustified euros accounted for as promotional sales, as well as an electoral credit of 6.5 million euros granted by a Hungarian bank during the 2023 general election.
+The complaint is based on a report by the Court of Auditors, which found 1.8 million unjustified euros accounted for as promotional sales, as well as an electoral credit of 6.5 million euros granted by the Hungarian bank MBH during the 2023 general election.
+On 16 June 2025, Spanish Anti-Corruption Prosecutor's Office provisionally shelved the investigation into Vox over alleged illegal financing regarding loans received from the Hungarian bank.
+The case was closed after prosecutors found no evidence of a criminal offense and verified that the political party has already fully repaid the money.
+On 5 June 2026, the Supreme Court ruled that the Court of Auditors' resolution lacked a solid evidentiary basis.
+The high court reproached the supervisory body for an unorthodox interpretation of the law by equating the sale of campaign items with prohibited donations, pointing out that no plan to hide financing was proven.